oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 .. _Design Systems: #@@@
 .. _Jina Anne: #@@@

-I’m always curious how many attendees at a conference are working on enterprise projects over a long period of time, vs. those of us who do consulting for a multiple clients in a year.
+I'm always curious how many attendees at a conference are working on enterprise projects over a long period of time, vs. those of us who do consulting for multiple clients each year.
-These different contexts can lead to very different solutions -- effecting team size, budget, process, architecture, and technical requirements.
+These different contexts can lead to very different solutions -- affecting team size, budget, process, architecture, and technical requirements.

-I don’t know the exact mix at Clarity, but I get the sense that design systems generally skew towards the enterprise projects for one reason:
+I don't know the exact mix at Clarity, but I get the sense that design systems generally skew towards the enterprise projects for one reason: budget.
 Creating the beautiful `Salesforce Lightning Design System`_ required a full-time dedicated team and budget.
-Those of us doing agency work don’t often have that luxury.
+Those of us doing agency work don't often have that luxury.

 .. _Salesforce Lightning Design System: #@@@

-So how can we make design systems part of an agile process -- growing slowly along-side the application, the same way we write and maintain test-coverage as part of our default project?
+So how can we make design systems part of an agile process -- growing slowly along-side the application, the same way we write and maintain test-coverage as part of any project?
 How do we make documentation and design consistency the path of least resistance?